computersarecool/night_walker/ttd.md

 Node:
   - checkout.js in routes.
 Does databaseuser need to be set, or will it persist from function calls
   - How is the callback defined in async.js (checkout.js:35)
+  - figure out the async aspects of setting a property on an object to zero then saving it to a database (checkout.js line 29)

 EXPRESS:
   - The logger